elaraproject/elaraproject.github.io/content/about.md

 +++
 title="About"
-description="Project Elara aims to be a unifying effort to connect scientists and engineers around the world in pursuit of open-source research dedicated to the world"
+description="Project Elara is a team of scientists and engineers around the world that are dedicate to sustainable space-based energy technology"
 +++

 # About

-Project Elara aims to combine the efforts of scientists, engineers, entrepeneurs, developers, and artists to together improve the world through open-source research.
-Through open science and open knowledge, it aims to pass down its knowledge and its spirit of collaboration to solve the world's issues through generations of combined effort.
-Our research encompasses many areas and technologies that we work to give freely to everyone, and make sure that it always belongs to everyone.
+Project Elara aims to combine the efforts of scientists, engineers, entrepeneurs, developers, and artists to together work towards space-based energy technologies that could one day power the world.
+Through open science and open knowledge, it aims to freely share its knowledge and spread its spirit of collaboration.
+We strive to ensure as much of our work as possible is given freely away (or at minimal cost) for everyone's benefit.

 The Project name, _elara_, is a constructed word that means "hope".
 Specifically, it is hope for something that is not impossible, just very hard.
 But for something that has at least a possibility of it becoming real one day, with sacrifice, dedication, and continuous work.